towkir93/IKT-2/README.md

 General Task Description:

-The general idea of this lab is the implementation of a complete point-to-point OFDM communication chain as illustrated in Fig. 2, including transmitter, channel and receiver.
+The general idea of this lab is the implementation of a complete point-to-point OFDM communication chain as illustrated in Fig.(see the lab pdf), including transmitter, channel and receiver.
 To do so, we summarize the analog bandpass processing in to a baseband model.
 This model summarizes all channel and hardware effects that are attributed to bandpass processing, including but not limited to up/down conversion, amplification, antenna